How to Install WordPress?

 Steps for Installing WordPress

-The steps for installing WordPress are as explained below:
+The steps for installing WordPress are given below:

 Step 1: Download and Extract